lslee714/takeoffs/README.md

 #### Shortcuts I took so far (mostly due to time constraints)

+- No API discovery/gateway tool, instead, I just have the urls as environment variables or even worse.. in-code variables.
+Hope to fix.
 - No "user" / authentication.
 I've admittedly only done this professionally so punted on it for now.
 - "Caveman" orchestration (my own script rather than something like docker compose); I want to set up kubernetes with it, ambitiously!
 - The application is very happy pathed, but I think I did a good job of at least silencing/hiding (i.e. still useable) the errors.